slimnate/blog/_posts/2021-04-14-snake-tank-light-controller.md

 [![Internal outlet wiring diagram](/assets/img/humidifier/light-wiring-diagram.png){: width="800"}](/assets/img/humidifier/light-wiring-diagram.png)

 #### Harvest wire from power cord (optional)
-If you decide to harvest the outlet wiring from your power cord like I did, cut off a length of about 1-1 1/2 ft. of wire from the end of the cable and remove all of the outer insulation so you're left with three individual strands of wire.
+If you decide to harvest the outlet wiring from an old power cord like I did, cut off a length of about 1-1 1/2 ft. of wire from the end of the cable and remove all of the outer insulation so you're left with three individual strands of wire.
 If you're using separate wire for inside the gang box, skip this step.

 #### AC wiring to relays
 First, we'll wire up the power cord to the outlets, using the relays to break the "hot" wire to the outlets.
 As a safety rule for AC and other high voltage circuits, you should always switch the "hot" wire (for more info on why, check out [this article](https://www.allaboutcircuits.com/textbook/direct-current/chpt-3/safe-circuit-design/) from allaboutcircuits.com).
 Each outlet will have a common ground and neutral connection, and separate hot connections switched by each relay.
 We'll use the normally open ports of the relay to ensure that we have to actively turn on the outlets, rather than having them be on by default.